 Dr. Bill Clay is a composer, guitarist, and music educator living in Tempe, Arizona.
 He strongly believes in the musical community in the Phoenix area and has collaborated with many artists from the region.
 He currently serves as a program director with Oh My Ears.
 Bill’s music is influenced by a love for classic counterpoint, spectralism, and math metal.
 He is a faculty associate teaching Aural Skills, Theory, and Freshmen Seminar at the Arizona State University School of music.
 He also teaches students of all ages in a private studio, with an emphasis on inclusion of those with learning differences.
 He remains an active performer in the Phoenix area and has been a member of Valley Guitar Duo since 2016, (contemporary, classical, and gig music) with his partner, King-Wea Ng.

-Elizabeth is a composer, flute player, and grant consultant living in Phx, AZ.
-Elizabeth founded Oh My Ears in 2014 at Trunk Space, an organization where Elizabeth currently sits on the board.
+Briggs is a composer, flute player, and grant consultant living in Phx, AZ.
+Briggs founded Oh My Ears in 2014 at Trunk Space, an organization where Briggs currently sits on the board.
 Their works have been performed all over the county / globe and they have participated as a composer at Composing in the Wilderness, Bang on a Can Summer Festival, The Cortona Sessions, Millay Arts, and many more.
-Elizabeth primarily works with small-medium ensembles employing a wide range of techniques to produce music that is dense, sometimes unhinged, and not without humor and beauty.
+Briggs primarily works with small-medium ensembles employing a wide range of techniques to produce music that is dense, sometimes unhinged, and not without humor and beauty.

 Joe is a musician, educator, & UX designer in Phoenix, AZ.
 He has degrees in percussion performance from University of Minnesota, & Arizona State University.
 He also studied with Daniella Ganeva at the Royal College of Music in London, England.
 He was a founding member of the Heartland Marimba Quartet which seeks to give a platform to the music of American composers in its programming and continues to expand its repertoire with works from composers worldwide.
 The group has performed more than 140 concerts around the world since 2016.
 Joe works as a full-time digital designer, creating websites, apps, and other digital technology.